Founts/tame-the-fox-pl/README.md

-# taming-the-fox-pl
+# tame-the-fox-pl
-The Taming the Fox website pattern library (using Pattern Lab).
+The Tame the Fox website pattern library (using Pattern Lab).

 ## License
 The code in this repository is licensed using the MIT license unless otherwise noted.
 Please see the LICENSE file for details.